galaxyproject/gxadmin/README.md

-[`filter hexdecode`](#filter-hexdecode) | Decodes any hex blobs from postgres outputs [`filter pg2md`](#filter-pg2md) | Convert postgres table format outputs to something that can be pasted as markdown [`galaxy cleanup`](#galaxy-cleanup) | Cleanup histories/hdas/etc for past N days (default=30) [`meta update`](#meta-update) | Update the script [`migrate-tool-install-to-sqlite`](#migrate-tool-install-to-sqlite) | Converts normal potsgres toolshed repository tables into the SQLite version
+[`filter hexdecode`](#filter-hexdecode) | Decodes any hex blobs from postgres outputs [`filter pg2md`](#filter-pg2md) | Convert postgres table format outputs to something that can be pasted as markdown [`galaxy cleanup`](#galaxy-cleanup) | Cleanup histories/hdas/etc for past N days (default=30) [`galaxy migrate-tool-install-to-sqlite`](#galaxy-migrate-tool-install-to-sqlite) | Converts normal potsgres toolshed repository tables into the SQLite version
+[`meta update`](#meta-update) | Update the script
 [`mutate fail-terminal-datasets`](#mutate-fail-terminal-datasets) | Causes the output datasets of jobs which were manually failed, to be marked as failed
 [`query active-users`](#query-active-users) | Count of users who ran jobs in past 1 week (default = 1)
 [`query collection-usage`](#query-collection-usage) | Information about how many collections of various types are used